formkiq/docs.formkiq.com/docs/tutorials/FormKiQ CLI/pre-hook.md

                --documents-dynamodb-tablename DOCUMENTS_TABLE_NAME
 ```

-## Step 6: Run FileSync CLI
+## Step 6: Run FormKiQ CLI

-We will now run the FileSync CLI to sync 2 sample files from the examples directory to FormKiQ.
+We will now run the FormKiQ CLI to sync 2 sample files from the examples directory to FormKiQ.

 ```
 fk --sync -d ./examples --pre-hook http://localhost:3000/get-payload -v